EPON vs GPON Comparison Diagram

 GPON has a better QOS than EPON

 The Ethernet itself cannot handle QoS.
 Therefore, to make EPON better serve users, the concept of a virtual local area network (VLAN) is proposed.
-It means that the QoS can be achieved by modifying the priority of received frames.
+The QoS can be achieved by modifying the priority of received frames.
 But since VLAN is implemented manually, it is very costly.
-While GPON itself has good QoS.
+At the same time, GPON itself has good QoS.

-GPON is better than EPON in terms of high bandwidth and high transmission efficiency.
-It supports carrier-grade full service including voice, data, and video.
-It is more efficiency and has a stronger splitting capacity, which can transmit larger bandwidth services for more users.
-So it is more suitable for users with multi-service needs and those who have higher requirements for QoS and safety.
+GPON is better than EPON in terms of high bandwidth and transmission efficiency.
+It supports carrier-grade full service, including voice, data, and video.
+It is more efficient and has a more substantial splitting capacity, transmitting more extensive bandwidth services for more users.
+So it is more suitable for users with multi-service needs and those with higher requirements for QoS and safety.